-EPA and its site partners often discuss much longer-range strategies and considerations to help make cleanup of the Site more efficient and less costly.
-To date, site partners have shared many ideas and suggestions that could be pursued to achieve these goals.
+EPA and its remedial action partners often discuss much longer-range strategies and considerations to help make cleanup of the Site more efficient and less costly.
+To date, site remedial action partners have shared many ideas and suggestions that could be pursued to achieve these goals.
 Over the next several years, these ideas will begin to take more concrete shape.